gopro/labs/docs/control/extensions/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; `DCIM/100GOPRO/Proxies/GX013785_Proxy.MP4`<br>
 Note: When this feature is enabled, the lack of LRVs will mean the Quik App will not be able to preview video on the camera.
 However, this will not prevent the full resolution transfers, or on camera playback.

-- **TCAL=milliseconds** <span style="color:steelblue">**NEW**</span> - Timecode CALibration, help to increase the precision of setting timecode via QR Code.
-The milliseconds can be positive or negative as needed.
-- **TONE=0,1,2 or 3** - Tone-mapping controls.
-Tone-mapping is the in-camera contrast control, dynamically adjusting the video to look good under a range of lighting conditions.
-HERO10 adds LTM - Local Tone-Mapping, enabling you to see details in leaves and grass textures, way better than all previous GoPro's.
-HERO9 and earlier, used GTM, Global Tone-Mapping which adjusts the contrast curve for the image automatically.
-If you wanted to do these in post, you could use Protune Flat, where all in-camera tone-mapping is disabled and a log curve is applied.
-For a more developed Rec709 video, by shooting GoPro Color or Natural modes, but you wanted to do your own tone-mapping in post--you can now do that.
-  - **TONE=0** - using the cameras default
-  - **TONE=1** - use GTM only
-  - **TONE=2** - use GTM+LTM
-  - **TONE=3** - disable all tone-mapping

 <input type="checkbox" id="perm" name="perm">